 The final mile included a wooden bridge crossing and another steep downhill before a gentle sloping finish.
 There was a large parking lot at the finish line, and several people had either staged cars there or arranged to be picked up.
 Some people did walk the 5k uphill to the start line after parking at the finish line, too.

-Afterparty: The festivities at the finish line were hosted by a local car dealership.
-Local media was in attendance and were chatting amiably with participants.
 There was a handsome spread of bagels and granola bars, along with oranges.
 They had those orange sports jugs of water and it was a little challenging to get a good cupful out of those.
 My husband and I proceeded to a local diner, so I did not grab any of the snacks.

 Comments